WHO WE ARE

 Management will undertake rigorous ESG studies, with particular attention to corporate governance and shareholder value for money.

-On 1 December 2016, Lloyd George Advisory launched the strategy as a Cayman Fund in a US Master-Feeder structure.
+On 1 December 2016, Lloyd George Management launched the strategy as a Cayman Fund in a US Master-Feeder structure.
 The strategy is accessible to both US and non-US professional investors.

-Lloyd George Advisory works with family offices to develop Asian investment management strategies.
+Lloyd George Management works with family offices to develop Asian investment management strategies.
 The firm manages tailored equities portfolios.